Man arrested in fatal shooting of Migos rapper Takeoff

 People are also reading…

-The 28-year-old musician was one of three people police said were shot outside the downtown bowling alley around 2:30 a.m. on Nov.
-1, when a dispute erupted as about 40 people were leaving a private party at the alley.
-Police have said another man and a woman suffered non-life-threatening gunshot injuries during the shooting, in which at least two people opened fired.
+The 28-year-old musician was shot outside the downtown bowling alley at around 2:30 a.m., when police said a dispute erupted as more than 30 people were leaving a private party there.
+Police previously said another man and a woman suffered non-life-threatening gunshot injuries, and that at least two people opened fired.

 Police Sgt.
-Michael Burrow said during a Friday news conference that the shooting followed a dispute over a game of dice, but that Takeoff was not involved and was “an innocent bystander.”
+Michael Burrow said during a Friday news conference that the gunfire followed a disagreement over a “lucrative” game of dice, but that Takeoff was not involved and was “an innocent bystander.”
+Finner said police do not know whether Clark was invited to the party or if he knew Takeoff.

+Every person on the scene left without talking to police, Burrow said.
+Some of those people have since been located by the authorities, who have also worked to piece together events with ballistics, video and audio recordings, according to Burrow.
+He said investigators are still trying to track down witnesses.

+“We will be looking to find you,” he said.
+“It will be easier if you come find us.”

 On Wednesday, authorities announced the arrest of Cameron Joshua in connection to the shooting.
 Joshua was charged with illegally having a gun at the time Takeoff was shot, but prosecutors said the 22-year-old is not believed to have fired the weapon.
 Christopher Downey, Joshua’s attorney, told reporters that he has not seen anything to suggest that his client was involved in Takeoff’s killing.

-Note: This story was first published on December 2, 2022.
-It was updated on December 3, 2022 because The Associated Press erroneously reported Takeoff never released a solo record.
-He released the solo album “The Last Rocket” in 2018.